USACE/go-consequences/README.md

 ### paireddata
 The paireddata object provides a linear interpolation of x and y data.
 This is used in the representation of depth damage relationships for the occupancy types described by the NSI structures.

+## Testing
+Tests have been developed for most of the code related to flood damage estimation.
+The tests can be compiled using the general calls listed below on a package level.

 ```
 C:\Examples\Go_Consequences>go test ./paireddata -c
 C:\Examples\Go_Consequences>.\paireddata.test -test.v